 Choosing the right equipment is essential for success, safety and pleasure of your hike.
 Plan it carefully and you’ll experience the perfect hiking holidays!
 Before filling up your backpack, think carefully which route you are hiking.
-Remember, especially if your goal is a multiday hike, terrain changes constantly and you will certainly have to face some steep slopes, scrambling and probably even a few patches of snow.
+Remember, especially if your goal is a multiday hike, terrain changes constantly and you will almost certainly have to face steep slopes, scrambling parts and probably even a few patches of snow.
 Therefore, plan very carefully what you take in your backpack.

 What to wear?